Halve rough sleeping over the course of parliament

 In Autumn 2016, the total number of rough sleepers was 4,134 (up from 1,768 in 2011).
 4,134 is the number the government wants to reduce by half (i.e. the target is 2,067 – an average reduction of about 413 per year over 5 years).
 Since the election, figures were released showing that rough sleeping increased to 4,751 in 2017, and the figure for 2018 was 4,677.
 The figures for 2019 should be available in early 2020.

-So how will the government reduce rough sleeping?
+So rough sleeping has gone up since this government came to power, but let’s look at what’s been done to try to reduce rough sleeping.
 Firstly, specific policies are mentioned in the manifesto to help achieve the target (see “Related policies” below).
-They are all significant, but we can’t say rough sleeping will be halved solely by implementing those policies, so we are tracking this promise separately.
+They are all significant and they certainly count towards the delivery of this policy.
+But we can’t say rough sleeping will be halved solely by implementing those policies, so we are tracking this promise separately.